How U.S. Airlines Are Regulated

 Drug and Alcohol Testing

-49 CFR Part 40 (Testing for Drugs and Alcohol) and 14 CFR Part 121 require drug and alcohol testing for all safety-sensitive personnel, including pilots, flight attendants, mechanics, and dispatchers.
+49 CFR Part 40 (Testing for Drugs and Alcohol) and 14 CFR Part 121 may require drug and alcohol testing for all safety-sensitive personnel, including pilots, flight attendants, mechanics, and dispatchers.
 Testing includes pre-employment, random (at least 50% annual rate for pilots), reasonable suspicion, post-accident, and return-to-duty testing.
-Airlines must maintain a Substance Abuse Professional (SAP) program for employees who test positive.
+Airlines may maintain a Substance Abuse Professional (SAP) program for employees who test positive.

 ---